Package 'haldensify'

 A list, containing density predictions, observations IDs, observation-level weights, and cross-validation indices for conditional density estimation on a single fold of the overall data.

-Fit Conditional Density Estimation for a Sequence of HAL Models
+Fit Conditional Density Estimation over a Sequence of HAL Models

 Description

-Fit Conditional Density Estimation for a Sequence of HAL Models
+Fit Conditional Density Estimation over a Sequence of HAL Models

 Usage